cmcb-warwick/ShapeSpaceExplorer/README.md

 - Statistics and Machine Learning
 - Deep Learning (optional, only required for group analysis of regions)

+Copyright (C) 2025  Samuel Jefferyes, Roswitha Gostner, Laura Cooper, Mohammed Abdelsamea and Anne Straube

+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 ## Usage
 To learn how to use ShapeSpaceExplorer, please read the [documentation](https://cmcb-warwick.github.io/ShapeSpaceExplorer/).